sheltermanager/asm3/doc/manual/publishing.rst

 PetFinder's lost and found database to help with reuniting stray pets with their owners.

+Finally, you can choose to send previously adopted animals with status X. This helps PetFinder keep track of your adopted animals and can be useful for grants.
+If you have many thousands of previously adopted animals, this can have an effect on performance.

 .. note:: If you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of :menuselection:`Settings --> Lookup Data`

 If you have some that are not mapped, the publisher will fail with an error